Expatriate Andorra: benefit from tax advantages while securing your assets

 The aim is twofold: to optimize your cash flows for tax purposes and to protect your assets legally.

-Tip: setting up an Andorran company can also be used as a lever to meet the "center of economic interests" requirement for tax residency.
+Tip: Setting up an Andorran company can also serve as a lever to fulfill the "center of economic interests" requirement for tax residency.

 6th step: Obtaining your residence permit in Andorra - The decisive step